Ofo (company): Usage

 Customers use the company's mobile app on their smartphones to locate nearby bicycles.
-Each bike has a QR code on the frame, which the customer scans to unlock the bike.
-Ofo bike unlocking is also available on other collaborative apps such as WeChat and Alipay in Mainland China.
+Each bike has a QR code on the frame, which the customer scans to unlock the bike. ofo bike unlocking is also available on other collaborative apps such as WeChat and Alipay in Mainland China.
 Each yellow bicycle reports its location via satellite positioning, allowing users to see which bikes are available nearby.
-Users pay within the app with their credit cards.
-After customers are finished, they can leave the bike anywhere and lock it.
+Users pay within the app using available payment methods such as credit cards, WeChat Pay or Alipay in China, etc. After customers are finished, they can leave the bike anywhere and lock it.
 The bicycles use NarrowBand IOT to power the locks, developed by Huawei and China Telecom.

 Controversy

-Like many other dockless bike sharing companies, including ReddyBike and oBike, Ofo's bikes have raised the ire of several cities, including Melbourne, Dallas, Chicago, and San Diego.
+Like many other dockless bike sharing companies, including ReddyBike and oBike, ofo's bikes have raised the ire of several cities, including Melbourne, Dallas, Chicago, and San Diego.
 Because these bike companies do not ensure the bikes are parked properly, they can clutter sidewalks, blocking pedestrian and handicapped access.
-Bike clutter has been so extreme that some cities in China have reached "peak bike" capacity, and have begun regulating the number of bikes that may be deployed.
-Ofo was also nicknamed “awful” by those who had a bad experience with the service.
+Bike clutter has been so extreme that some cities in China have reached "peak bike" capacity, and have begun regulating the number of bikes that may be deployed. ofo was also nicknamed “awful” by those who had a bad experience with the service.

-The terms of service for Ofo required injury claims to be settled by a private arbitrator.
+The terms of service for ofo required injury claims to be settled by a private arbitrator.
 Users were expected to waive their rights to appeal and to join in a class-action lawsuit.